villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

 end
 ```

 The flat list of conditions in our function `get_albums/2` looks a lot cleaner already.
-The `with/1` macro takes multiple matching clauses as it's arguments, and if all the matches yield a result, it executes the `do` block.
+The `with/1` macro takes multiple matching clauses as it's arguments, and if all the matches yield a result, it executes the given `do` block.

 ```elixir
 iex(18)> Bands.get_albums(great_bands, :kvelertak)